stefan-kolb/nucleus/README.md

-config # Configuration files for PaaSal and its adapters doc # Generated YARD documentation lib # The PaaSal application source code lib/paasal # Gem version and the gem only AdapterResolver class lib/paasal/adapters # The adapter implementations to communicate with the vendor's platforms, grouped by API version. lib/paasal/api # Everything that is directly related to the RESTful Grape API: entities, embedded helpers and the actual API version's definitions lib/paasal/api/rack_middleware # Rack middleware layers for authentication, request ids and logging lib/paasal/core # All other functionality used throughout the application, but rather unrelated to the Grape API: http requests, authentication, errors, etc. lib/paasal/persistence # The persistence layer, including the DAOs and the entity's models (Vendor, Provider, Endpoint, ...) lib/paasal/ext # Monkey patched classed and extensions lib/paasal/api_ext # Monkey patched classed and extensions related only to the API lib/paasal/scripts # Initialization scripts, bootstrapping rackup and shutdown hooks to cleanup the database public # public directory for rack, hosts the swagger-ui files for the live API documentation schemas # Kwalify schemas, used to parse the configuration and load new vendors at startup spec # All rspec test suites
+config # Configuration files for PaaSal and its adapters doc # Generated YARD documentation lib # The PaaSal application source code lib/paasal # Gem compatible directory of the core, includes the AdapterResolver class lib/paasal/adapters # The adapter implementations to communicate with the vendor's platforms, grouped by API version. lib/paasal/core # All other functionality used throughout the application, but rather unrelated to the Grape API: http requests, authentication, errors, etc. lib/paasal/ext # Monkey patched classed and extensions lib/paasal/scripts # Initialization scripts, bootstrapping and shutdown hooks lib/paasal_api/api # Everything that is directly related to the RESTful Grape API: entities, embedded helpers and the actual API version's definitions lib/paasal_api/ext # Monkey patched classed and extensions related only to the API lib/paasal_api/import # Import management of the adapter configuration files lib/paasal_api/persistence # The persistence layer, including the DAOs and the entity's models (Vendor, Provider, Endpoint, ...) lib/paasal_api/rack_middleware # Rack middleware layers for authentication, request ids and logging lib/paasal_api/scripts # Initialization scripts, bootstrapping, rackup and shutdown hooks of the API public # public directory for rack, hosts the swagger-ui files for the live API documentation schemas # Kwalify schemas, used to parse the configuration and load new vendors at startup spec # All rspec test suites